Barney Bubbles: A1 Good Guyz and other early activities

-Between 1965 and 1966 Fulcher organised happenings, parties and other events under the name A1 Good Guyz with two graduates of Twickenham Art College, David Wills and Roy Burge.
+Between 1965 and 1966, Fulcher organised happenings, parties and other events under the name A1 Good Guyz with two graduates of Twickenham Art College, David Wills and Roy Burge.

-In 1967 Fulcher became known as Barney Bubbles, though he did not change his name by deed poll for several more years.
+In 1967, Fulcher became known as Barney Bubbles, although he did not change his name by deed poll for several more years.
 The name came about when Fulcher was operating a light show that created a bubble effect by mixing oils and water on projection slides.
 These lightshows were for groups including the Gun and Quintessence at underground venues including the Roundhouse, Jim Haynes's Drury Lane Arts Lab, the Electric Cinema and Middle Earth.

 With Wills, Bubbles undertook freelance design commissions, including a redesign of Motor Racing magazine and a recipe book for the English Egg Marketing Board.
 With a team of contributors Bubbles and Wills art-directed Oz magazine issue 12, dubbed The Tax Dodge Special and published in May 1968.

 Teenburger Designs

 Early in 1969, Bubbles took the lease on a three-storey building at 307 Portobello Road in Notting Hill Gate, West London.
 He converted the ground-floor space into a graphic art studio, which he named Teenburger Designs.
 With a business association established with two entrepreneurs, Edward Molton and Stephen Warwick, and with John Muggeridge from Conran serving briefly as an assistant, he set about working primarily for the music industry.
 His first record sleeve design was for Quintessence's LP In Blissful Company (1969).
 The gatefold sleeve design uses illustrations by Gopala on the front and back, and contains a monochrome glued-in booklet inside.

 Teenburger also provided record sleeve designs for the bands Brinsley Schwarz and Red Dirt, as well as Vertigo artists such as Cressida, Gracious! and Dr Z, whose LP Three Parts to My Soul is particularly noted for its complex and colourful fold-out sleeve.

-Following the closure of Teenburger in 1970 as a result of the disappearance of Molton and Warwick, Bubbles worked as the designer of the underground newspaper Friends (later renamed Frendz).
+Following the closure of Teenburger in 1970 as a result of the disappearance of Molton and Warwick, Bubbles worked as the designer of the underground press newspaper Friends (later renamed Frendz).

-Bubble's son, Aten Skinner, was born in 1972.
+Bubbles' son, Aten Skinner, who is also an artists and graphic designer, was born in 1972.